Rappsilber-Laboratory/MetaXtract/README.md

 This project is licensed under the Apache-2.0 license.
 ### Third-party licenses and copyright

 **RawFileReader** reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved.
-See [THERMO_LICENSE.txt](https://github.com/lutfia95/SpectraXceed/blob/main/os_data/THERMO_LICENSE.txt) for licensing information.
+See [THERMO_LICENSE.txt](https://github.com/lutfia95/MetaXtract/blob/main/os_data/THERMO_LICENSE.txt) for licensing information.
-Note: anyone recieving RawFileReader as part of a larger software distribution (in the current context, as part of SpectraXceed) is considered an "end user" under section 3.3 of the RawFileReader License, and is not granted rights to redistribute RawFileReader.
+Note: anyone recieving RawFileReader as part of a larger software distribution (in the current context, as part of MetaXtract) is considered an "end user" under section 3.3 of the RawFileReader License, and is not granted rights to redistribute RawFileReader.